Topend Sports

 2020 Refugee Team

-For the 2020 Tokyo Olympics, the IOC again has selected athletes to represent the Refugee Olympic Team.
+For the 2020 Tokyo Olympics, the IOC again selected athletes to represent the Refugee Olympic Team.
 In addition to their their confirmed refugee status, selection in this team was based on the athletes' sporting performance, as well as getting a balanced representation across sports, regions and genders.
-The team for 2021 is composed of 29 athletes - 25 Refugee Athlete Scholarship-holders from 11 countries who have been living and training in 13 host countries, representing 12 sports, as well as four additional athletes from the International Judo Federation Refugee Project.
+The team for 2021 was composed of 29 athletes - 25 Refugee Athlete Scholarship-holders from 11 countries who had been living and training in 13 host countries, representing 12 sports, as well as four additional athletes from the International Judo Federation Refugee Project.
+The IOC code used for this team was "EOR" which represents the French Équipe olympique des réfugiés.

 The 2016 Athletes